 Throughout this article, we have seen what, how, and why we should consider using custom product pages in our day-to-day marketing activities.
 Finally, we have a tool that can help us optimize conversion rate, allowing us to optimize the upper-funnel users’ journey.

-There are still too many marketers failing to recognize this tool’s power—this year, at REPLUG, we will keep extensively testing this functionality.
+There are still too many marketers failing to recognize this tool’s power—in 2024, at REPLUG, we will keep extensively testing this functionality.

 We will keep being creative and learning new things for our partners, as we believe Apple will eventually release this option for other channels.
 For example, we can’t wait for this to be available on TikTok.